kdpatel17/air_quality_data_streaming/README.md

 4. **Initiate the Docker Container**:
    + Open a terminal and navigate to the directory containers docker-compose.yml
    + Make sure Docker Desktop is started to compose .yml file and start kafka server
-   + Execute following command to start Kafka environment
+   + Execute following command to start Kafka environment:

       ```bash
        docker-composer up -build
      ```